top of page

 This agreement respectfully acknowledges that this land is located within the ancestral and unceded traditional territory of the Hul’qumi’num and SENĆOŦEN speaking peoples and within this agreement, looks forward to forging relationships with First Nations in developing programing and activities.

-Outer Orchard
+Bloom Outer Orchard

 The Farmland Trust is the proud steward of the Outer Orchard, a heritage site on Salt Spring Island with fruit trees dating back to the 1800s.
 In partnership with Royal Roads University, we provide educational programming that promotes sustainable agriculture and respects the land’s deep cultural significance as part of the traditional territory of the Hul’qumi’num and SENĆOŦEN speaking peoples.